18F/join.tts.gsa.gov/pages/positions/consulting-software-engineer.md

 {% if page.state == 'upcoming' %}
 {{ page.org }} will soon be accepting applications for a GS-{{ page.gs_level }} {{ page.title }}.
 {% if page.opens == 'tbd' %} The target date for when this position will be officially open to application has not yet been determined.
-If you'd like to be notified when this position is open, sign up to our [mailing list](https://goo.gl/forms/QMbyPse8f4rfnZ9z2). {% else %} Applications will be open for submission on {{ page.opens | date: '%l:%M%P %Z on %A, %B %e, %Y' }}.
+If you'd like to be notified when this position is open, sign up to our [mailing list](https://goo.gl/forms/QMbyPse8f4rfnZ9z2). {% else %} Applications will be open for submission on {{ page.opens | date: '%l:%M%P %Z on %A, %B %e, %Y' }} EDT.
 Check out [Join TTS Hiring Process]({{site.baseurl}}/hiring-process/) to learn more the application process.
 {% endif %}

 ## Basic Information